mabucai/3pi-US-PACT/Displacement Field Estimation/README.md

 If CUDA MEX compilation fails or GPU execution is unavailable, the workflow automatically falls back to the CPU implementation.

+### `mexcuda` Toolchain Compatibility

+The GPU path depends on successful compilation of `func/demons3d_cuda.cu` via `mexcuda`.
+In practice, the CUDA toolkit, host compiler, and MATLAB release must be compatible with each other.

+On the tested server environment with MATLAB R2023a, the following version combination worked:

+- `nvcc`: CUDA 11.8
+- `gcc`: 11.4.0
+- MATLAB: 2023a

+The following incompatible combinations were observed during deployment:

+- CUDA 12.x caused `mexcuda` / `nvcc` to reject the deprecated `compute_35` target used by the default MATLAB compilation path.
+- GCC 13.x was rejected by CUDA 11.8 with `unsupported GNU version`.

+If `mexcuda` still fails, the code will fall back to the CPU implementation, but full-resolution runs may become substantially slower.

 ## Usage

-1. Download the dataset from [Figshare](https://doi.org/10.6084/m9.figshare.31986894).
-Prepare the input files in `DisplacementFieldEstimation_data/` for the two-time-point workflow, or in `DisplacementFieldEstimation_one_cardiac_cycle_data/` for the one-cardiac-cycle workflow.
+1. Prepare the input files in `DisplacementFieldEstimation_data/` for the two-time-point workflow, or in `DisplacementFieldEstimation_one_cardiac_cycle_data/` for the one-cardiac-cycle workflow.
 2. Open MATLAB in the repository root, or run the scripts from the terminal with `matlab -batch`.
 3. If displacement-field data already exist under `DisplacementFieldEstimation_data/DisplacementField/`, the program automatically skips the displacement-field computation step and proceeds with the downstream workflow using the existing results.
 4. Run either of the main scripts below: